A premapped and customizable interface

 -

-Control the Master fader and the Rate.
+The Master fader and the Rate.

 -

-Control the FCB parameters (coarse/fine/superfine adjustment, Home, Min, Max).
+All the FCB parameters (coarse/fine/superfine adjustment, Home, Min, Max).

 -